emmaxs/green-eyes/README.md

 2) In `server/`, run `yarn install` and `node index.js`
 3) In `mobile/`, run `yarn install` and `yarn start` or `expo start` to start expo.

-Important Note: To get this app to work on your computer, you will have to replace the server address in the fetch call for handle upload to your unique IP address.
+Important Note: To get this app to work on your computer, you will have to replace `IP` variable in `HomeScreen.js` unique IP address.
 If this is your first time running the app, you will also need to make sure you have a `server/images/` directory.
+This is essentially a one screen app, but the major search component is also stored in `screens/SearchScreen.js`.

 Go ahead and play with the app in a simulator!